 top of page

 No leader strives to create a toxic culture.
 It's a liability.
 Just its mention can stir up negative emotions within those with experience.
-Evidence from an MIT Sloan study suggests workplace culture is the most potent driver behind the more than 50 million workers that quit their jobs recently.
-Employees and employers are trying to avoid toxic cultures at all costs.
+Evidence from an MIT Sloan study suggests a toxic workplace is the most potent driver behind the more than 50 million workers who quit their jobs recently.
+Employees and leaders are trying to avoid toxic cultures at all costs.
 But when present, there is no escaping, even if working remotely.
-It is easy to understand that having a toxic culture is terrible.
-But it is much less clear how to distinguish between a characteristic of the culture that is just irritating and one that is so dreadful that it makes the culture toxic.
-A doctor – let's call him Dr. Strange – was a newly hired surgeon employed by a cash-strapped healthcare system.
-Executive leadership considered Dr. Strange the best surgeon to lead a new, highly competitive, and lucrative service line.
-However, during surgery, Dr. Strange slapped a nurse's hand in the operating room out of frustration.
-Although not always as ruthless and obvious in the workplace, tolerating toxicity forces leaders to wrestle with the question, is it worth the damage?
+It is easy to understand a toxic culture is bad for business.
+But often, it's much less clear for leaders to distinguish between a characteristic of the culture that is just irritating and one that is so dreadful that it makes the culture toxic.
+For example, a cash-strapped healthcare system hired a new doctor – let's call him Dr. Strange – who was considered the best surgeon to lead a new, highly competitive, and lucrative service line.
+During a surgery, Dr. Strange slapped a nurse's hand in the operating room out of frustration.
+Although not always as ruthless and obvious in the workplace, toxicity often forces leaders to wrestle with the question, is tolerating the behavior worth the cost of dealing with the bad behavior?
 A positive company culture is a competitive advantage and force multiplier.
-Here are five signs of a toxic culture and two detoxing steps every leader can take.
+Here are five signs you have a toxic culture and two steps every leader can take to detox the cutlure.

 Why Leaders Need to be Concerned About a Toxic Culture